-During installation of the plugin, Windows Defender may show a pop-up message that you should accept by clicking the "Allow access" button.
+During the installation of the plug-in, Windows Defender may show a pop-up message that you should accept by clicking the "Allow access" button.

-Note that this application will automatically start every time when starting Windows.
-Depending on your Windows configuration you might see below pop-up message after logging on to Windows.
+Note that this application will automatically start whenever starting Windows.
+Depending on your Windows configuration you might see the pop-up message below after logging on to Windows.
 Accept the message to enable the plugin for plugin-free browsers.